emasche/London-Fire-Brigade-Incident-Call-Analysis-Jan-Apr-2017-SQL-Tableau/README.md

 ```
 ![Second pump by station](SQL-screenshots/second-pump-by-station16.PNG)

+The results indicate that the stations that sent the most total second pumps were Soho (375), Hammersmith (342) and Paddington (333).
+The stations that dispatched the fewest total second pumps were Biggin Hill (8), Wennington (12) and Purley (18).

 ### 6.2 Which station send more help to other station for the second pump

 The following analysis measured cross-station support, identifying the stations most frequently providing a second pump to assist incidents where the first pump originated elsewhere: